dot-exe/PNAI_2023_LAB4/README.md

 ### Python
 This project is based on Python 3.10.7.
 Please consider to use mentioned version or higher.
 ### Django
 Use `pip install django` in your terminal to install the newest version of Django.
-If you want to install the one used in this project (4.2.1) use `pip install=django=4.2.1` to specify.
+If you want to install the one used in this project (4.2.1) use `pip install django=4.2.1` to specify.
 ### Check setup
 Make sure, that Python and Django are installed.
 Run `python --version` and `python -m django --version` to check that.

-## SqLite3 database update

-During this part of project a new foreign keys of Bibliotekarz and Wydawca to Instancja Ksiazki are created.
-Redoing migrations is required

-To make sure migration was done properly follow these steps:
-+ `cd biblioteka`
-+ `python manage.py makemigrations`
-+ `python manage.py migrate`
-+ `python manage.py showmigrations`
-  + at this point, if one of the migrations are not checked, consider remove your `db.sqlite3` database file.
-It is highly probable that your data does not match models from previous stage of this project.
-After removing the database, do `makemigrations` and `migrate` once again.

 ## Run project
 To run this project:
 + Open terminal and go to the directory with `manage.py` script